RazTurgeman97/Tehiru-Homework-assignment/README.md

 - `target_altitude`: Default target altitude in meters (default: 20.0)
 - `drift_adaptation_rate`: Rate at which drift compensation adapts (default: 0.002)

-## Flight Control

-The drone control mode is **Altitude hold**: Maintains height when throttle is released

-The system features an adaptive drift compensation that learns the specific drift characteristics of the drone to maintain stable hovering without user input.

 ## Packages